 Let’s go back to when we talked about the different techniques and strategies tied to brand identity.

 For the sake of finding your audience, there are a few strategies that have stood the test of time and remained fan favorites.

-Let’s discuss two of the most widely used:
+Let’s discuss three of the most widely used: